Headorteil/iiiEsotericLanguage/README.md

   -d          Convert your iii program to BrainFuck
   -c          Convert your BrainFuck program to iii
-  -w          Convert your iii file/number to a iii binary
+  -w          Convert your iii file/number to a iii binary -x          Convert your iii binary to a iii file/number

 Examples :
 $ ./iiiEsotericHeadorteil.py -c -a"++++++++++[>+++++++>++++++++++>+++>+<<<<-]>++.>+.+++++++..+++.>++.<<+++++++++++++++.>.+++.------.--------.>+.>." -n"yes"